HoGentTIN/linux-training-hogent/modules/samba_writable_file_server/030_samba_writable_file_server.md

 Then we simply add a share to our file server by editing `smb.conf`.
 Below the check with testparm.
-(We could have changed the description of the server\...)
+(We could have changed the description of the server...)

     [root@linux samba]# testparm
     Load smb config files from /etc/samba/smb.conf